tglucksmann/buybitcoinworldwide.github.io/_posts/2015-11-05-buy-iphone copy.md

 seotitle: "How to Buy an iPhone with Bitcoin"
 title: "How to Buy an iPhone with Bitcoin"
 desc: Buying an iPhone with bitcoins can save you over $100 dollars.
-summary: Learn how to buy an iPhone with bitcoin and save money in the process.
+summary: Learn how to buy an iPhone with bitcoin and save over $100 dollars while doing so.
 categories:
 - shopping
 - saving